Russian police detain opposition leader, hundreds of protesters

 Local media reported that large protests also took place in other cities, including St Petersburg and Novosibirsk.
 State media broadly ignored Sunday's protests.

-(Additional reporting by Anton Zverev and Svetlana Reiter in Moscow and by Alexei Chernyshov in Vladivostok; Writing by Alexander Winning; Editing by Andrew Osborn and Catherine Evans)
+(Additional reporting by Anton Zverev and Svetlana Reiter in Moscow, Alexei Chernyshov in Vladivostok and Arshad Mohammed in Washington; Writing by Alexander Winning; Editing by Catherine Evans and Peter Cooney)